-When it comes to video games, some come and go, while others leave a mark in the industry and cementing its place in the hearts of gamers around the world.
-Final Fantasy VII is one of those games, so it was a no-brainer Hip-Hop Wired.com jumped at the opportunity to interview the Final Fantasy VII Remake’s producer Yoshinori Kitase.
+When it comes to video games, some come and go, while others leave a mark on the industry and cement their place in the hearts of gamers worldwide.
+Final Fantasy VII is one of those games, so it was a no-brainer HHW Gaming jumped at the opportunity to interview the Final Fantasy VII Remake’s producer Yoshinori Kitase.

-It’s been almost 5 years since Square Enix shocked the world and gave us our first glimpse of Final Fantasy VII Remake inducing tears of joy out of fans of the game (including myself).
-Now we are literally just days away from the game’s release.
-In our conversation with Kitase, we got the opportunity to ask him about how the idea of a remake came together, why did they decide to make break the game up into multiple parts, if we have to worry about the coronavirus delaying part 2 and more.
+Now, we are just days away from the game’s release.
+In our conversation with Yoshinori Kitase, we got to ask him how the idea of a remake came together, why they decided to break the game up into multiple parts, if we have to worry about the coronavirus delaying part 2 and more.

-HHW: Final Fantasy VII is regarded as one of the greatest games/RPG’s ever made.
-It also has one of the most loyal fanbases as well, were you worried about remaking a classic?
+Final Fantasy VII is regarded as one of the greatest games/RPGs ever made.
+It also has one of the most loyal fanbases as well.
+Were you worried about remaking a classic?
 Do you think fans will be pleased with the game?

 Kitase: I was slightly worried, but I also believed that if we made sure to take great care of the scenes and gameplay elements that remain strongly in the memories of our fans, then we could meet their expectations.
 There were many members of the development staff who played and were fans of the original Final Fantasy VII, and they challenged themselves to create something new while paying respect toward it.
 I’m sure fans will be satisfied.

-HHW: Why did you decide to make this a multi-game project instead of releasing it at all at once?
+Why did you decide to make this a multi-game project instead of releasing it all at once?

 One was to fit all the elements into one game by simplifying each of the elements, which basically would have resulted in a very cut-down digest of the original game, where the players would just follow the main storyline but we would have had to cut a lot of content with that approach, and we didn’t think that fans would have accepted that.